Introduction

 is called, this variable holds the full path to the volume file as expected by the

-library, but you can change it and the library will create the volume file under
+library.
+You can change this variable and the library will create the volume file

 - The number of the disk needed for reading or writing is stored in